jaikarans/jaikarans/README.md

 <img src="game_886x499.png" alt="Game of Life" />

 ### [Game Of Life](https://github.com/jaikarans/game-of-life)
-An implementation of Conway’s Game of Life, a cellular automaton.
+An implementation of Conway’s Game of Life, a cellular automaton

 </td>
 </tr>